Skip to main content

 allow a private or loopback HTTP target for outbound deliveryOutbound HTTP Trust Toggle

-change built-in browser enablement or session limitsBuilt-In Browser Shape
+change built-in browse enablement or session limitsBuilt-In Browse Shape

-allow the built-in web fetch or built-in browser lane to reach a private hostBuilt-In Web And Browser Policy
+allow the built-in web fetch or built-in browse lane to reach a private hostBuilt-In Web And Browse Policy

-constrain browser or web traffic to a reviewed domain setAllowed And Blocked Domains
+constrain browse or web traffic to a reviewed domain setAllowed And Blocked Domains

 inspect the underlying public safety postureSecurity And Reliability